 Of course, you’ve already heard about penne.
 This kind of pasta though, despite its fame, has a much more recent history than other pasta types.
 It was created for the first time in 1865, exactly on March the 11th, by Giovanni Battista Dapurro in a town close to Genoa.

 Why was penne pasta invented?
-This man, sick and tired of having to cut pasta with scissors with an irregular and ugly final result, invented a machine able to cut pasta in a more efficient way.
+This man, sick and tired of having to cut pasta with scissors with an irregular and ugly final result, invented the machine able to cut pasta in a more efficient way.
 This allowed the production of penne, cut in a diagonal way at the end.
 Why is it called penne pasta?
 The word penne in Italian means “pens,” because this pasta type reminded people of the shape of a fountain pen, widely used at the time.

 Thanks to this revolutionary pasta type, Italian cuisine evolved and opened to many new ingredients to be used as dressings.
 For example, the use of vodka!
 One beloved way to cook and dress penne is by using a dressing made with salmon a vodka, a delicious combination that it’s still constantly used by all the Italians.